chenweikai/3PSDF/data_generation/README.md

 ./gen_3psdf_samples input.obj output.sdf output_recon.obj output_sample_points.ply octree_depth [default=9] flag_writeSDF [default=1] flag_recon_3PSDF [default=1] flag_writePLY [default=1]"
 ```

+`flag_writeSDF`: whether to generate `.sdf` file (currenlty can be viewed in any text editor for illustration purpose, you are welcomed to customized it into a binary format for acceleration) that encodes the raw training samples for 3PSDF learning.
+By default, it is set to 1 to activate sdf generation; it is disabled when set to 0.

+`flag_recon_3PSDF`: whether to reconstruct the generated 3PSDF field to a mesh for debug purpose.
+By default, it is set to 1 to activate the generation; it is disabled when set to 0.

+`flag_writePLY`: whether to generate `.ply` file that encodes the sampling points used in the `.sdf' training data.
+It is used for debug and visualization purpose.
+By default, it is set to 1 to activate the generation; it is disabled when set to 0.

 (2) `batch_generate`: the binary that generates 3PSDF sampling points in batch.